kblin/r-novice-analysis-viz/_episodes/03-explore-gene-expression.md

 ~~~
 {: .r}

-Then finally, we perform the GO over-representation analyis using `goana`.
+We perform the GO over-representation analyis using `goana`.
 We define the species to enable `goana` figure out the mapping between Entrez identifiers go GO terms.

 ~~~